TheNathanSpace/VortoChallenge/README.md

 ## Execution

 The program is all contained in `vrp.py`, and depends only on the Python Standard Library (no other dependencies).
+It was written for Python 3.10.12, but I expect it should work on most modern Python versions 3.7+.

 ```shell
 # Run on single input file